1391819/MA-seek/README.md

 ## Implementation

 As previously stated, each agent uses two DRQNs, a main one and a target one.
-Both are made up of an Input, an LSTM, and two Dense layers, with sizes 128 and 8 (dimension of the action space), respectively.
+Both are made up of an Input, an LSTM, and two Dense layers, with sizes 128 and 8 (dimensions of the action space), respectively.
 Moreover, the Input layer is made up of the 20 previous observations, whilst the LSTM layer has a size of 256.
 A visual representation can be seen in _Figure 2_:

 <div align="center">
   <img src="utils/drqn_architecture.png" alt="drqn architecture" />